ChristopherJMiller/temple/README.md

 ### `assets/game.toml`

-The game config provides information on the game name and authors.
+The game config provides information on the game name, authors, and credits.

-### `assets/levels.toml`
+### `assets/levels/`

-The level config provides a list of loadable levels, and contains information on used sprites, map bitmaps, music, etc.
+Level config files are loadable levels, and contain information on used sprites, music, etc.

-### `assets/sprites/types.toml`

-The sprite type config defines all usable types by sprites.
-Sprite Types are "archetypes" that sprites can reference to define their functionality when loaded, and are designed with the idea that sprites of various visuals may act the same (e.g. a moving platform may have different visuals depending on the level theme, but still should act the same).

-Sprite types are defined by their list of attributes, which are ids to specific entity systems.
-For the complete list, see [build_attribute](https://github.com/ChristopherJMiller/temple/blob/5e3a0e47d0adefa57debc072d9a9219b3cb4ac65/src/game/attributes/mod.rs#L44).

-### `assets/sprites/sprites.toml`
+### `assets/levelsmaps/`

-The sprite config defines all loadable sprites in the game, with their associated visual texture and sprite type.
+Level maps are a binary file containing level information.
+These are loaded with a matching level config file.